Utilising and repurposing industrial material waste streams as secondary raw material.

 Materials were sourced from Bakers Patterns – CNC fabrication company based in Telford (fabricating 3D models from polyurethane and polystyrene foam).
-Working closely with the company a close relationship was built to find ways of reusing and utilising their waste stream.
+Working closely with the company a progressive relationship was built to find ways of reusing and utilising their waste stream.

 With a zero-waste process in the making of my ‘sculptural objects’ and with strong focus on the durability, I aim to have created an alluring yet functional use to the material.
 Industrial craft is as much about exploiting the possibility of material answers as it is about asking questions.